Sharing the road

 Cycling education programs

 Become more comfortable and confident on multi-use pathways, cycle tracks and the road, learning assertive cycling skills, traffic analysis, general bicycle maintenance, route planning and more.
-The City's cycling programs are conducted by certified Instructors.
+The City's cycling programs are conducted by certified instructors.
 Our programs are oriented toward recreational and utilitarian cycling.

 Got a Bike Club?
 Sign your group up for a lesson.

-See you on the road the pathways and the cycle tracks!
+See you on the road, the pathways and the cycle tracks!

-Cycling education courses for children
+Cycling courses

 For adults who cannot ride a bike.
 Learn to balance, start, stop and turn.
 One session, on a one-to-one basis.
 You must have a bicycle and helmet.
+One hour.

 Signs and markings